MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 From the **Inventory** page, you can drill down to see detailed information about a specific device, including hardware information, its operating system, and the Office software running on the device.
 Additionally, you can see if add-ins or macros are present on the device as well as the last signed in user.

+> [!TIP]
+> If you want to get a better understanding what are the benefits of using inventory, check out the [Introduction to inventory](https://www.youtube.com/watch?v=qHDFffWHdKk) video.
+If you want to go deeper in terms on how the inventory service works, which changes occur on your devices, and how to do troubleshooting, we recommend you check out the [Inventory deep dive](https://www.youtube.com/watch?v=g1rDR2aOAQc) video.

 ## Requirements for using inventory

 To view the inventory for your environment, the following requirements must be met: